imfatant/test/README.md

         /bin/echo pruecapin_pu >/sys/devices/platform/ocp/ocp:P8_15_pinmux/state
     Use `sudo chmod 0744 /usr/bin/ardupilot/aphw` to set permissions for this file.

 16) Almost there!
-You must now obtain the latest ArduPlane and ArduCopter executables, built specifically for the BBBlue's Arm architecture, and place them in the /usr/bin/ardupilot directory.
+You must now obtain the latest ArduPlane, ArduCopter and ArduRover executables, built specifically for the BBBlue's Arm architecture, and place them in the /usr/bin/ardupilot directory.
 Mirko Denecke has them on his site here: http://bbbmini.org/download/blue/.

     If you find that you need to build them from scratch yourself, do not be intimidated - this is not too difficult.
 Plus it means you'll be able to build your own customized ArduPilot software.